-Where possible, applications for protection should be made in advance of information being filed with us, such as in an application for incorporation or notification of a new director or PSC.
-This ensures the application for protection is registered and measures are put in place to stop the information being sent to credit reference agencies, and/or made available on the public register.
+Wherever possible, applications for protection should be made in advance of information being filed with us, such as in an application for incorporation or notification of a new member or PSC.
+This ensures the application for protection is registered and measures are put in place to stop the information being sent toCRAs, and/or made available on the public register.